Explaining Object Detectors via Collective Contribution of Pixels: Approach

-where $S_{k-1}$ is regarded as a single patch.
-Hence, for step $k\geq2$, the selection $B_k^r$ considers interactions between the already identified patch set $S_{k-1}$ and the $r$ patches, resulting in $r+1$ interactions, as well as Shapley values of each patch combination.
+where $\mathcal{B}_{k-1}$ is regarded as a single player.
+Hence, the selection of $B_k$ considers the interaction between $r+1$ patches ($r$ patches in $B_k$ and a single patch treated as $\mathcal{B}_{k-1}$), as well as the Shapley values of each patch combination.
+Importantly, these selections aim to maximize the sum of the interaction and Shapley values, leading to the selection of informative patches without redundancy, as defined in Def.~\ref{def:interaction}.

-As described above, our approach considers both Shapley values and interactions, and increasing $r$ allows for considering these metrics among a larger number of patches.
-The overall algorithm is shown in \cref{sec:pseudo_code}.
-Direct computation of Shapley values requires a cost of $\mathcal{O}(n\cdot 2^n)$.
-In contrast, our approach needs ${}_{|N\setminus S_{k-1}|} C_r = \mathcal{O}(n^{r})$ times of reward evaluations for $n/r$ steps, resulting in a computational cost of $\mathcal{O}(r^{-1}n^{r+1})$.
-While this polynomial order is better than the exponential order of direct calculation, it becomes challenging to execute in a reasonable time as $r$ increases.
-In the next section, we discuss methods to further reduce the computational cost.